 Under the law, the government is required to give property owners just compensation when they exercise eminent domain.
 An experienced attorney familiar with eminent domain law can evaluate your case and your property and negotiate a reasonable settlement offer on your behalf.
 If the government is not willing to make a reasonable settlement offer, your lawyer can take the matter to court to ensure that you receive the compensation you deserve under the law.

 If you believe that the government may subject your property to an eminent domain action or if you have already received an offer, contact an attorney as soon as you can.
-At Sever Storey, we are committed to helping landowners get fair compensation for their properties and will not hesitate to take a case to trial if the government refuses to make a fair offer.
+At Sever Walker Padgitt, we are committed to helping landowners get fair compensation for their properties and will not hesitate to take a case to trial if the government refuses to make a fair offer.
 To schedule a free consultation with an eminent domain attorney in Ohio, contact us online or call our office at (888) 318-3761.